Giacomo-Menegatti/HARey_constellations_cards/README.md

 - Inside Inkscape, open Extensions -> Render -> Simple Inkscape Scripting
 - Search the right .py script (it is saved with the same name as the image) and click Apply.
 The labels will appear with the correct sizes and colors and in the correct places, hopefully requiring only minimal movements and resizing to improve readability.

+## Translations
+The __names.csv__ file contains the translations used in the module.
+Right now only IAU names, English (used by HARey in his books) and Italian are supported.
+New contributions are welcome, please contact me to add a new language.

 ## Contributing